 Amedisys Board Appoints Richard Ashworth as New President and Chief Executive Officer

-BATON ROUGE, La., March 13, 2023 (GLOBE NEWSWIRE) -- Amedisys, Inc. AMED, the leading provider of quality home health, hospice, and high-acuity care services, today announced that its Board of Directors has named Richard Ashworth as President, Chief Executive Officer, and member of the Board of Directors.
+/EIN News/ -- BATON ROUGE, La., March 13, 2023 (GLOBE NEWSWIRE) -- Amedisys, Inc. (NASDAQ: AMED), the leading provider of quality home health, hospice, and high-acuity care services, today announced that its Board of Directors has named Richard Ashworth as President, Chief Executive Officer, and member of the Board of Directors.
 Ashworth will assume the role on April 10, 2023, from Chief Executive Officer Paul Kusserow.
 Kusserow will remain Chairman of the Board for Amedisys and will provide support through the transition, with a continued strategic focus on Contessa Health.

 Ashworth is a pharmacist and a highly respected and accomplished healthcare executive with expertise in driving transformational growth, large scale operations management, shaping public health policy, and creating shareholder value.
 Ashworth was most recently President and CEO for Tivity Health, a leading provider of healthy life-changing solutions for Medicare Advantage plans.
 Under his leadership, Ashworth delivered significant shareholder performance, achieving a return of more than 300%, drove industry leading employee engagement, and built strong relationships with Medicare Advantage payers.